Braided symmetries of $SU_{q,\phi}(2)$ and Podle\'s Spheres: Appendix

 \subsection{The classical limit of $\cU_{q, \phi}(\hat{u}(2))$}

-Let us consider the $q \to 1$ limit of the algebra given by \eqref{eq5}.
-Firstly let us to define $q$ to be $e^h$ for $h<0$ and by $H$ and operator such that $k=\exp{(h H)}$.
-Then, by expanding exponents in first commutation relation in \eqref{eq5} one obtains:
+In this Appendix we consider the $q \to 1$ limit of the algebra $\cU_{q,\phi}(\hat{u}(2)) $ given by \eqref{eq5}.
+Firstly let us define $q$ to be $e^h$ for $h<0$ and $H$ to be an operator such that $k=\exp{(h H)}$.
+Then, by the expansion of exponents in the first commutation relation from \eqref{eq5} one obtains: